dynatrace-extensions/active-directory/doc/ad wmi hub tile.md

 - Only on-premises Active Directory deployments are supported
 - Azure AD is not supported
 - Windows Server 2016, 2019 and 2022 are supported
+- Activate this extension locally on your AD hosts.
+We don't recommend Remote activation of this extension.

 **Note on some metrics availability:**